mikeraab/docker101/Participant-Guide.md

 ## Understand Docker Volumes

-This section will explore data persistence through the use of host data volumes
+This section will explore data persistence through the use of host data volumes.

 A full introduction to Docker volumes is located here: [https://docs.docker.com/engine/tutorials/dockervolumes/](https://docs.docker.com/engine/tutorials/dockervolumes/)

 In short, unless a container volume is mounted to a persistent host volume, any data stored within the container will be lost when the container is removed.

-So let's explore how you might persist data with a Wordpress stack within Container Cloud Service
+So let's explore how you might persist data with a Wordpress stack within Container Cloud Service.

 In your OCCS instance, go to the Stacks page.
-Here you will see 2 example Wordpress stacks.
+Here you will see 2 example Wordpress stacks:

 **get image**

 <img src=images/025-new-stack.png />
 ***

 But lets create a new Wordpress stack from the below YAML that has some included volume statements.
-Click the New Stack Button and then Advanced Editor.
+Click the New Stack Button and then Advanced Editor:

 <img src=images/026-advanced-editor.png />
 ***